Tom Denney: Early years and A Day to Remember (1992–2009)

 Tom Denney started playing guitar from the age of 10.
-Denney was later in a band called 2 Days 2 Late with drummer Bobby Scruggs; Denney called vocalist Jeremy McKinnon (who was in another band at the time) asking if he wanted to form another band, later called A Day to Remember.
+Denney was later in a band called 2 Days 2 Late with drummer Bobby Scruggs; Scruggs would later become a member of Paddock Park.
+Denney called vocalist Jeremy McKinnon (who was in another band at the time) asking if he wanted to form another band, later called A Day to Remember.
 Denney performed on the band's first three albums: And Their Name Was Treason (2005), For Those Who Have Heart (2007), and Homesick (2009).
 Denney has stated that Nirvana was a major influence on him, adding that "if it wasn't for Nirvana, I honestly wouldn't be here".
 Other inspirations include country music artists such as George Jones and Johnny Cash.

 On June 2, 2009, the band announced that Denney had left the group; and was replaced by Four Letter Lie guitarist Kevin Skaff.
 The band stated that Denney left because he wants to focus on his marriage, a family, and his recording studio.
 Regardless of his departure from the band, he still remained a part of the writing process of new material.
 Denney has since contributed music to a number of the band's albums: What Separates Me from You (2010), Common Courtesy (2013), and Bad Vibrations (2016).
 He also contributed as a session musician to Common Courtesy, but was not credited as a performer.